BehdadKhodabandehloo/cogc/README.md

 # Tasks
  - server finding (both)
- - compute emotions on all data and develop on features set and run from github lescovec (mehrdad)
+ - compute emotions on all data and run from github lescovec and studying on dynamic building methods(mehrdad)
- - studying on chain identification and develop on it (Behdad)
+ - develop on input of chain identification and studying on prediction (Behdad)

 # Meeting